Thinking of living in Madrid? Find out how safe Madrid is, which areas to avoid at night, and the worst neighborhoods to know in 2026.

 Find out which areas to avoid in Madrid and what to do if you feel unsafe.

-In 2021, The Economist rated Madrid as the 21st safest city to live in out of 60 cities worldwide, safer than Brussels or Paris.
+In 2026, Madrid is rated the 25th safest city to live in out of 60 cities worldwide, safer than Barcelona or Milan.

 Central neighborhoods in Madrid are rarely empty, even at night, so you'll never feel alone in the streets.